susanev/uw-stars-cse/midterm/study-session/programming-answers.md

   }
   ```

-4. Below is two possible solutions; but please note there are many correct solutions to this problem.
+4. Below are two possible solutions; but please note there are many correct solutions to this problem.

   ```java
   public static String graduation(double gpa, int credits, int honorsCredits) {